rushikeshdixit/Design-and-Analysis-of-Algorithms/README.md

 2. Expected Linear Time to find Kth Selection
 3. Heap Sort
 4. Quick Sort
-   a.
-First element as the pivot
+- First element as the pivot
-   b.
-Random element as pivot
+- Random element as pivot
-   c.
-Median of 3 Heuristic (where 3 numbers are picked randomly and median of those is selected)
+- Median of 3 Heuristic (where 3 numbers are picked randomly and median of those is selected)